ogt/task-manager-slack/README.md

               # when using the email convention the @ezhome.com can be ommitted
               # when issued from slack the current user is the currently authenticated slack user
               # when issued from the command line the current user is the currently authenticated aws user??
+-p --priority :
+              # optional
+              # Sets the priority attribute
+              # accepts any number.
+It influences the queue order (the order the results show on `list`)
+              # higher priority tasks appear first, within the same priority earlier tasks appear first)
+              # as a result priority attribute value affect both `peek` and `grab` operation
+              # if ommitted it is the same as setting the priority to 0
 -g --tags     # optional
               # a single argument of space separated tags
               # sets the tags attribute